 Cutting new demos from jumpstreet on the iOS platform has been great as well.
 The flexibility with Audiobus and Inter App Audio routing allow so many cool sounds to be captured and experimented with.
 Not only the immediacy but the intimacy this way of production allows is beyond compare.
 You can lay in bed at 3AM with your headphones on and be mixing or overdubbing some little synth line to a song…it’s just crazy.
 It’s like a PermaStudio, it can always be with you, ready to go in seconds.
 It drives home the incredible advances in technology that a full, 48 track studio with virtual instruments & plugins now exists in the home when the same type of power & facility available when I first started in ’93 was either nonexistent or only available to multimillion dollar recording stars.

-So, going into 2017, my fifth home demo studio is very streamlined.
+My fifth home demo studio is very streamlined.
 A desk has my Tascam US-2×2 interface and ART Tube MP mic pre with Mackie CR3 monitors at the sides.
+I have a Behringer UMC404HD four channel interface as well in case I need more inputs into the iPad.
 I’ve got a couple Shure SM-57’s and a decent Audio Technica AT2020 condenser mic, my old faithful pair of 1995 Sony MDR-7506 headphones along with a new set too.
 The Mackie CR3 monitors are quite good for small 3 inch woofer multimedia monitors.
 The response is quite flat and along with the Sony 7506’s and the usual car stereo mix check, it makes for a good monitoring set up.

 That’s especially true for today’s digital music formats and the way the majority of people are listening to music these days.
 Of course Genelec or Focal monitors, and others in that over-$1000 range are great and will give you a crystal clear, flat and true response; as a home studio monitor though, and especially when the delivery systems for music today compress, mangle and otherwise compromise the work in some manner, expensive speakers like those may be overkill for project & home studios.